WTTJ/linear-kanban-metrics/doc/SMART_TEST_RUNNER.md

 ### Adding New Features

-1. Add your feature to the appropriate class in `smart_test_runner.rb`
+1. Add your feature to the appropriate class in `ai_test_runner.rb`
-2. Add corresponding tests in `spec/github/scripts/smart_test_runner_spec.rb`
+2. Add corresponding tests in `spec/github/scripts/ai_test_runner_spec.rb`
 3. Update this README if needed
 4. Test with real changes to ensure AI selection works correctly

 ### Improving AI Prompts

-The AI prompt is defined in `.github/scripts/smart_test_selection_prompt.md` as an external template file.
+The AI prompt is defined in `.github/scripts/ai_test_selection_prompt.md` as an external template file.
 This allows for:

 - **Easy maintenance**: Update prompts without touching Ruby code
 - **Version control**: Track prompt changes separately